The Early Years Curriculum

 Organisation of classes

-This year the Foundation Stage at Hallbrook is made up of two class which have 19 children in each.
+This year the Early Years at Hallbrook is made up of one class of 21 children.
 For young children it is essential that they to feel safe and secure in their surroundings.
 This is aided by having a key person within the class who gets to know you and your child well and builds a positive relationship with you as a family.
 At Hallbrook Primary your key worker will be your class teachers and nursery nurse in the area.

 Our Early Years planning consists of: